apache/fury-site/docs/object-serialization/dart/external-types.md

 Non-empty root lists, sets, and maps decode their elements, keys, and values as the registered external targets.
-Dart root collections retain their existing runtime shapes, so read a root collection as `Object?` and cast its outer
+Dart root collections retain their existing untyped outer shapes, so read a root collection as `Object?` and cast its outer
 carrier:

 ```dart